tobiasgerstenberg/causal_cognition/README.md

 The readings will be made available via [Canvas](https://canvas.stanford.edu/).

 __Note__: Please note that this syllabus is not final.
-We will adapt the readings based on your interests!
+I will adapt the readings based on your interests!

 ##### 4/119: Introduction & logistics